 What Are the Benefits?

-A motion graphics video can be an animated explainer most frequently used to simplify complex ideas.
+Motion graphics can be an animated explainer most frequently used to simplify complex ideas.
 Think of a time when you gave a presentation.
 It might have happened last week or 20 years ago in high school.
 There is a good chance you used some sort of visual aid to explain a complicated concept.
 Some concepts are hard to explain even with a visual aid.
 Moving images can help explain complex ideas.
 Motion graphics work to clarify things in a short and sweet manner.

 The main difference between this and more illustration-based animations is the use of basic graphics, motions, and transitions.
 By using this approach, you can break down the complex concepts associated with data security in a much simpler way, visually matching the voiceover's narrative script.